oslo-pm/oslo-pm.github.io/_posts/2021-01-06-brian-d-foy-looking-forward-to-perl-7.md

 will continue with a closed session where the participants at the meetup can join the conversation with brian!
-This is a great opportunity to learn new tips and tricks on this topic from one of the most experienced Perl developers out there. _This part will not be streamed or published._
+This is a great opportunity to learn new tips and tricks on this topic from one of the most experienced Perl developers out there. _This part will not be streamed or published, and is only available to registered participants._

 Access to the second part is given to those who [sign up on our meetup page]({{page.event_url}}).

 # COVID-19 Considerations & maximum participants

-Due to the current COVID-19 situation in Oslo, we are limiting the event to {{page.max_attending}} people.
+Due to the current COVID-19 situation in Oslo, we will be conducting this meetup online only.
+There is no maximum limit to the online participation.
 Make sure to sign up!

-Furthermore, please DO NOT sign up if you have done any following:

-* Have ANY flu-like symptoms
-* Have recently traveled from/to a red region/country outside of Oslo
-* Are in a high-risk group for COVID-19

-Hand washing facilities will be available at the entrance, and antibac in the meeting room.
-We recommend bringing a facemask and wearing it if necessary.

-The considerations above will be updated if any relevant health authorities publish updates to their recommendations.
-Please check back here in case of updates.

-When attending, we request you to follow these instructions:

-* Follow any instructions demanded by [local (Oslo kommune)](https://www.oslo.kommune.no/koronavirus/rad-og-regler-i-oslo/arrangementer-pa-offentlig-sted/) or [national (Folkehelseinstituttet)](https://www.fhi.no/nettpub/coronavirus/rad-og-informasjon-til-andre-sektorer-og-yrkesgrupper/anbefalinger-ved--store-arrangementer-knyttet-til-koronasmitte-i-norge/) health autorities.
-* Allow us to register your name and phone number in case infection is detected later.
-* Immediately notify the organizers if you are tested positive for COVID-19 at any time in the following two weeks.

 # About...